Should You Trust the Financial Times Global MBA Ranking 2026?

 U.S. News, meanwhile, has a more statistical focus and does not use student surveys.
 It looks at factors like median GMAT scores and mean starting salaries rather than asking about students’ personal assessment of the program.
 This again naturally leads to quite different results.

-There are also anomalies such as the exclusion of Stanford from the current FT list, apparently because the publication didn’t receive enough survey responses from its alumni.
-It’s safe to say FT does not actually think Stanford falls outside the top 100; rather, the omission indicates Stanford doesn’t have sufficient interest in the FT list to put in the effort to compete.
+There are also anomalies such as the exclusion of Stanford and Columbia from the current FT list, apparently because the publication didn’t receive enough survey responses from their alumni, or in the case of Stanford because the school decided participation was no longer worthwhile.
+It’s safe to say FT does not actually think thes schools fall outside the top 100; rather, the omission indicates the schools don’t have sufficient interest in the FT list to put in the effort to compete.

 We’re not trying to make any claim about which publication’s methodology is best here.
 Rather, the variety of approaches taken to creating these kinds of rankings, and the stark differences in their results, should make you think twice about taking any ranking as gospel.